Scott Shaunessy

 Scott Thomas Shaunessy (born January 22, 1964) is an American retired professional ice hockey player who played seven games in the National Hockey League with the Quebec Nordiques during 1986–87 and 1988–89 seasons.
 The rest of his career, which lasted from 1987 to 1999, was spent in the minor leagues.
-He has two daughters who also both play hockey, Caroline Shaunessy who played for IFK Helsinki and graduated from and played at Dartmouth College, and Julia Shaunessy who plays at his alma mater Boston University.
+He has two daughters who also both play hockey, Caroline Shaunessy who played for IFK Helsinki and graduated from and played at Dartmouth College, and Julia Shaunessy who played at his alma mater Boston University.